Downtown Core

 Toronto currently has the third highest number of skyscrapers in North America and is expected to overtake Chicago, second only to New York City.

-3 Supertall Skyscrapers are under construction in Toronto — an additional 5 are proposed.
+3 Supertall Skyscrapers (buildings 300m+) are under construction in Toronto — an additional 7 are proposed or approved.

 A Skyline Transformed